hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/README.md

 # Configuration File Reference

+This is the Configuration File Reference of the [HotRod ORM](../README.md).

-The Configuration File of HotRod defines the details on how to generate the persistence code.
+The configuration file defines the details on how to generate the persistence code.
 It offers default for the configuration parameters to offer a simple usage, but they can also be tweaked to tailor the code generation to specific needs.

 The configuration includes: